Dr. Courtney Mason

-Pate Neumann** and Courtney W. Mason.
-Managing Conflict Among Recreational Trail Users: A Sustainability Study of Cross-Country Skiers and Fat Bikers.
+Pate Neumann** & Courtney W. Mason.
+Managing Land Use Conflict Among Recreational Trail Users: A Sustainability Study of Cross-Country Skiers and Fat Bikers.
 Journal of Outdoor Recreation and Tourism (Submitted: May 2018).

-Kelsey L. Boule** and Courtney W. Mason.
-Ethical Issues in Sport Hunting and Tourism Economies: Stereotypes, Sustainability and Inclusion in British Columbia Hunting Industries.
-Sport History Review (Submitted: February 2018).
+Kelsey L. Boule** & Courtney W. Mason.
+Ethical Issues in Sport Hunting and Tourism Economies: Stereotypes, Sustainability and Inclusion in British Columbia???s Hunting Industries.
+Sport History Review (Accepted: November 2018).

-Leisha Strachan, Tara-Leigh McHugh and Courtney W. Mason.
+Leisha Strachan, Tara-Leigh McHugh & Courtney W. Mason.
 Understanding Positive Youth Development in Sport Through the Voices of Indigenous Youth.
-Journal of Sport and Exercise Psychology (Submitted: January 2018).
+Journal of Sport and Exercise Psychology (Accepted: July 2018).

 Josephine Howitt and Courtney W. Mason.
 Ecotourism, Environmental Practices and Sustainability in Rural Costa Rica.
 Journal of Rural and Community Development 13, 1 2018, 67-84.